tamb/tocada/README.md

 # tocada.js

-A fork of the wonderful Tocca.js library, but with **more** features.
-Super lightweight script ( ~1kB ) to detect via Javascript events like 'tap' 'longtap' 'dbltap' 'swipeup' 'swipedown' 'swipeleft' 'swiperight' on any kind of device.
+A fork of the wonderful Tocca.js library.
+But we use CustomEvents.
+You also get added event information like `velocity`, `endingElement`, `touchDuration`

 ## Installation